Regulatory Services regularly receive complaints concerning neighbourhood noise.

-- You will be asked to maintain an event diary for a period of 1-2 weeks.
+- You will be asked to maintain a noise diary for a period of 1-2 weeks.
 You will be asked to note when and how long the noise occurs.
-When the monitoring period has been completed, you will be asked to return the event diary to the investigating Officer.
+When the monitoring period has been completed, you will be asked to return the noise diary to the investigating Officer.

-- The investigating officer will then assess the written evidence to determine the scale and extent of the problem and what steps need to be taken to resolve the problem.
+- The investigating officer will then assess the written evidence to determine the scale and extent of the problem and what steps need to be taken to help resolve it.
 Further assessment of the problem may be necessary and that could include the installation of noise monitoring/recording equipment.

 - Whilst many complaints are resolved informally, if the noise continues an Officer will attempt to call to witness the noise to determine whether in their judgement the noise represents a statutory nuisance.
-They will consider factors such as the type of noise, how loud it is, how often and at what time it occurs.
+Amongst other things, they will consider factors such as the type of noise, how loud it is, how often and at what time it occurs.

-- Following the investigation, if the Officer is satisfied that a statutory nuisance exists then a legal notice requiring abatement of the noise will be served.
+- Following the investigation and consideration of the circumstances surrounding the complaint, if the Officer is satisfied that a statutory nuisance exists then a legal notice requiring abatement of the noise will be served.
 If the evidence does not support further action then you will be advised accordingly.
-If the person without reasonable excuse fails to comply with the notice he or she is then guilty of an offence and may be prosecuted by the Local Authority.
+If the person without reasonable excuse fails to comply with the notice they are then guilty of an offence and may be prosecuted by the Council.